Post-cardiac arrest syndrome

 Post-cardiac arrest syndrome (PCAS) is an inflammatory state of pathophysiology that can occur after a patient is resuscitated from a cardiac arrest.
 While in a state of cardiac arrest, the body experiences a unique state of global ischemia.
 This ischemia results in the accumulation of metabolic waste which instigate the production of inflammatory mediators.
 If return of spontaneous circulation (ROSC) is achieved after CPR, then circulation resumes, resulting in global reperfusion and the subsequent distribution of the ischemia products throughout the body.
 While PCAS has a unique cause and consequences, it can ultimately be thought of as type of global ischemia-reperfusion injury.
-The damage, and therefore prognosis, of PCAS generally depends on the length of the patient's ischemic period; therefore the severity of PCAS is not uniform across different patients.
+The damage, and therefore prognosis, of PCAS generally depends on the length of the patient's ischemic period; the severity of PCAS is not uniform across different patients.

 Causes and mechanisms

 Before cardiac arrest, the body is in a state of homeostasis.
 Arterial blood circulates appropriately through the body, supplying oxygen to tissues while the venous blood collects metabolic waste products to be utilized elsewhere and/or eliminated from the body.
 However, during cardiac arrest, the body is in circulatory and pulmonary arrest.
 Oxygen is no longer being ventilated by the lungs, and blood ceases to circulate throughout the body.
 As a result, all tissues in the body start to enter a state of ischemia.
 In this state, metabolic waste products, such as lactic acid and carbon dioxide, begin to accumulate as there is no circulation to move these products to the appropriate organs.
 This state of ischemia will continue until ROSC is achieved through CPR, at which time, blood starts to be reperfused throughout the body.
 This reperfusion results in inflammatory injury through three overlapping mechanisms.
 Some complimentary combination of, first, mitochondrial damage and, second, endothelial activation, causes a release of reactive oxygen species (ROS), which initiates and/or exacerbates a pathophysiological inflammatory response.
 Third, reperfusion initiates an immune, inflammatory response resulting in the circulation of pro-inflammatory cytokines such as TNFα, IL-6 and IL-8 as well as complement activation (such as TCC and C3bc).
 Unlike other causes of ischemia-reperfusion injury, such as organ transplants, PCAS results from global ischemia-reperfusion and subsequently has global organ damage.